 This card is an absolute monster, it is incredibly overclock-friendly, excels at more than just gaming, and does everything at an extreme level, including its damn price.

 I would recommend this to people who are doing graphic design, video editing, and enthusiast-level gaming at 4K 60+FPS or 1440p 120+FPS on Ultra, or all of the above.
 I would NOT recommend this to people who are strictly looking to game, I would push them towards an RTX 2070 & 2060 Super if they really want ray tracing, or a GTX 1660 Ti if they can live without it.

 This GPU has obvious positives, but does not come without negatives.
 My unit likes to sag, so I had to get a support brace to compensate for this.
 The Precision X1 Software has a lot of details and temperature readouts with ICX2 which are very helpful and informative, but it loves to crash on me around 50% of the time, hopefully with new patches and updates it will become more reliable.

 The biggest downsides to this card are due to NVIDIA and not EVGA, price and ray tracing.
 Yes, ray-tracing is incredibly beautiful and could very well be the next thing for games and graphics, but it is simply not readily available in most mainstream games.
-When it is available, it carries with it, a hefty performance drop in FPS, and while Deep Learning Super Sampling (DLSS) was created to counter this performance drop, it is available in even less titles than ray-tracing is, and thus, it is still unproven.
+When it is available, it carries with it, a hefty performance drop in FPS, and while Deep Learning Super Sampling (DLSS) was created to counter this performance drop, it is also not readily available and can sometimes compromise graphical fidelity (making 4K look like 1080p), so for me, ray-tracing is still unproven.